Azure/fta-aks-operations/articles/resource-management.md

 - Enable [Container Insights](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-overview) to monitor the resource usage of pods and nodes.
 Adjust the resource requests and limits accordingly.
 - Enable the recommended metric alerts of Container Insights such as `OOM Killed Containers`, `Pods ready %` etc.
 - Use system node pool and user node pool to separate the system pods and application pods.
+- On Kubernetes nodes, don't install any software outside of the Kubernetes.
+If you have to install some software on nodes, use the native Kubernetes way for it, such as DaemonSet.

+  > [!NOTE]
+  > According to the [AKS support policy](https://docs.microsoft.com/azure/aks/support-policies#shared-responsibility), any modification done directly to the agent nodes using any of the IaaS APIs renders the cluster unsupportable.

 Read further: